jabesq-org/pyatmo/docs/home-assistant-webhook-integration.md

   unpollable homes have in common.
 Check it before scheduling a poll.
 Device category plays no part: `/homestatus` does report weather modules, so excluding them would hide a home that polls fine.
-- `InvalidHomeError` is raised when the API rejects a home id.
+- `InvalidHomeError` is raised by `async_update_status` when the API rejects the home id it sent.
 It is deterministic -- the same id fails every time -- so stop polling that home rather than retrying it.
 It subclasses `ApiError`, so existing handlers still catch it.
+The underlying error code is generic (see §9), so only this call translates it; every other `ApiError` means something else.

 `NoDeviceError`, raised for the empty-body case, is deliberately **not** a signal to stop.
 It also covers an empty `homes` list and empty weather or air-care data, where